jhosdev/jhosdev/README.md

 <h1>Jhosaim (jhos)</h1>

-Hey, this is jhos!
-I'm a developer looking to show my work and to learn from others in this awesome platform.
-I enjoy programming, playing a various number of games, reading, listening to music and playing music the guitar.

 Hi there!
 My name is Jhosaim and I'm excited to be a part of this platform.
 As a developer, I'm always looking for ways to showcase my work and collaborate with others to improve my skills.
 In addition to programming, I enjoy a wide range of hobbies including playing games, reading, listening to music, and playing the guitar.

 Allow me to introduce myself!
 Here are a few things you should know about me: